MayKhine/minesweeper/README.md

 - Y : Calculate and display numbers on tiles indicating nearby mines.
 - Y : Allow the player to reveal tiles and mark potential mines.
 - : Remove left click on node , then
-- ? : Implement game logic for uncovering tiles and determining game outcomes.
+- Y ?? : Implement game logic for uncovering tiles and determining game outcomes.
-- Track and display the player's score and time.
+- Track and display the player's time.
-- Display a congratulations or game over screen.
+- Y: Display a congratulations or game over screen.
-- Allow the player to start a new game.
+- Y: Allow the player to start a new game.

+Notes: sometimes win shows up too early??

 #### Challenges: